stanfordhaskell/cs43/notes/Why_Haskell.markdown

 ## Functionality

-- Noun, "The quality of being suited to serve a purpose well; practicality" (OED)
+- Noun, "The quality of being suited to serve a purpose well; practicality" (source: OED)

-  - Noun, "Of or relating to functions in computer science or mathematics."
+- Noun, "Of or relating to functions in computer science or mathematics." (source: us)

-  Functional programming, we argue, pertains to both definitions.
-By programming at a higher level of abstraction, it is often easier to get things done with less code (definition 1).
+Functional programming, pertains to both definitions.
+By programming at a higher level of abstraction, it is often easier to get things done with less code.

-  On the other hand, functional programming is about programming with functions.
+On the other hand, functional programming is fundamentally about programming with functions.
-  The emphasis is on writing software with the building blocks of functions.

 ## Expressivity